tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - clear cell renal cell carcinoma (ccRCC) highly immune infiltrated
  - only n = 2 per group (untreat, resistant, responsive)
  - enriched CD8A<sup>+</sup> tissue-resident T cells in patient responder to ICB, tumor-associated macrophages in resistant patient
+# Single cell T cell landscape and T cell receptor repertoire profiling of AML in context of PD-1 blockade therapy
+ - TCR repertoires expand in responders, contract in therapy resistant patients
 # Single cell T cell receptor sequencing: techniques and future challenges
  - αβ T cells are > 90% of T cell population; γδ T cells are less diverse and aren't MHC-restricted and are involved in innate-like responses instead
  - D-J joining happens first, then V-D-J joining for TCR β